avnet-iotconnect/iotc-azurertos-sdk/samples/rx65ncloudkit/documentation/quickstart_guide.md

 ![An image](./assets/quickstart/VirtualBox_WinDev2301Eval_21_02_2023_09_56_06.png.small)

-- Chose a "Unique Id" for your device – this will be use in `app_config.h` built/compiled in the device later.
+- Chose a "Unique Id" for your device – this will be used in `app_config.h` built/compiled in the device later.
 - Chose a "Display Name" for your device.
 - Select an appropriate "Entity" – this is a pre-populated menu item.